ACINQ/eclair/docs/release-notes/eclair-vnext.md

 Eclair will not allow remote peers to open new obsolete channels that do not support `option_static_remotekey`.

+### Peer storage

+When `option_provide_storage` is enabled, eclair will store a small for our peers.
+This is mostly intended for LSPs that serve mobile wallets to allow the users to restore their channel when they switch phones.

 ### API changes

 - `channelstats` now takes optional parameters `--count` and `--skip` to control pagination.
 By default, it will return first 10 entries. (#2890)